alensiljak/gnucash-portfolio/README.md

 ## To Do

 - [ ] Asset Allocation.
-This is currently implemented in MoneyManagerEx for Android and there needs to be a more universal option available.
-Look into running Python scripts on Android or creating a separate app for this purpose.
-The issue is where to store the links between asset classes and the securities, as well as the allocation percentages.
-This might be possible manually with a .json file and Python script/report.
+This is currently implemented in MoneyManagerEx for Android and there should be a more universal option available.
+Some options might be running Python scripts on Android or creating a separate app for this purpose.
+    - [ ] where to store the links between asset classes and the securities, as well as the allocation percentages.
+This might be possible with a .json file and a Python script/report.
+The file should be edited manually and the allocation totals are calculated in the report.
 - [ ] display currency pair chart over selected period (report?)
 - [ ] display security price over selected period (report?)
 - [ ] list all dividends for security (?!).
 This requires some conventions as to where to expect them since there is no direct linking between a commodity and the dividends/interest it earns.